How to Install and Configure VNC on CentOS 7

 Configuring VNC Server

-Now that both Xfce and TigerVNC are installed on our CentOS server the next step is to configure TigerVNC to use Xfce.
+Now that both Xfce and TigerVNC are installed on the server the next step is to configure TigerVNC to use Xfce.
 To do so open the following file:

 And change the last line from